pittachalk/chipseq-smk/README.md

 ```
 snakemake --profile slurm --cores 8 -npr --use-conda
 ```

+## To-do list
+* `log` directives are missing for some rules.
+* `threads` need to be configured properly for certain rules, and checked for compatibility with the SLURM settings.
+* `qc` rule has not been rewritten for PE yet.

 ## Known bugs
 *Disclaimer: there are some known bugs with the packages, which is independent from this Snakemake pipeline.
 Please report them to the developers of said packages.
 I do not have the time or capability to fix them myself.*